 For Gimbloo’s part, leaders began running weekly cash forecast scenarios using a variety of inputs, focusing first on collections and hoping for a week-to-week decline in delinquent payments.
 Next, they examined new bookings, customer churn and customers reducing licenses.
 The company’s forecasts are based on recurring revenue, and factors that affect MRR will trigger new actions.

-If things go poorly and Gimbloo sees a spike of non-renewals and cancellations, leaders plan to seek additional capital from current investors and cut employee costs, such as by furloughs and reducing discretionary bonuses, versus delaying product launches.
+If things go poorly and Gimbloo sees a spike in non-renewals and cancellations, leaders plan to seek additional capital from current investors and cut employee costs, such as by furloughs and reducing discretionary bonuses, versus delaying product launches.
 If it wins new business, the company will begin hiring again and expand its digital marketing footprint.

 #1 Cloud